-"A gleep, I'll explain it later, I'm kinda new at all this.
+"A gleep, I'll explain later, I'm kinda new at all this.
 I've only had my powers for three months."
-She clutched Superboy's arm in a fright.
+She clutched Superboy's arm.
 "They're breaking loose!"

 Superboy lowered her down.
-He saw Tammox raise his weapon, and he leaped in front of Evie to take the blow.
-Before the beam could hit, Superboy counteracted with his heat vision and the beam reversed into the weapon, exploding it in Tammox's hand.
+Tammox freed his arm and raised his weapon.
+Superboy leaped in front of Evie to take the blow.
+Before the beam could hit, Superboy counteracted with his heat vision and the beam reversed into the weapon.
+It exploded in Tammox's hand.

 "My talons, you broke them!"
 He grasped his right hand in pain.

-"That's gonna be a heck of manicure…" Evie mused, covering over her fears with humor.
+"That's gonna be a heck of manicure!"
+Evie shouted, covering over her fears with humor.

-Superboy sucked in a lot of air, and then blasted the trio with streams of cold wind.
+Superboy sucked in air, and blasted the trio with streams of cold wind.
 The aliens, along with the flypaper whacking against their faces, skidded down the block.
-Superboy did not let up and they kept rolling like tumbleweeds and they tried to claw at the street to keep from going any further.
+Superboy did not let up.
+They kept rolling like tumbleweeds and tried to claw at the street to keep from going any further.

 "Midox!
 Doxim!
-Retreat for now!
+Retreat!
 We must re-think our strategy!
 This is not over, Boy of Steel!
 We will capture that girl and we will destroy you too!"

 "As long as I'm around, you will never hurt her!"
 Superboy shouted to them.
 "And you'll never get me either!"

-Evie cowered behind him, but felt a swell of courage.
-Superboy was going to be on her side.
-She peeked at the aliens one last time; they were almost too hideous to look at, despite having arms and legs and features like humans.
-She gleeped again and the aliens were clothed in big red and white polka dot dresses and hot pink lipstick on their slimy mouths.
+Evie felt a swell of courage.
+Superboy would be on her side.
+She peeked at the aliens for the last time; they were almost too hideous to look at, despite having arms, legs and features like humans.
+She "gleeped" again and the aliens were clothed in big red and white polka dot dresses and hot pink lipstick on their slimy mouths.

-The aliens roared with displeasure and when their portal suddenly appeared, they stumbled through it, still battling against the flypaper.
-Superboy was stunned into laughter and then he turned to face Evie.
-Her powers somewhat reminded him of the imp Mxyzptlk.
+The aliens roared with displeasure and when their portal appeared, they stumbled through it, still battling the flypaper.
+Superboy was stunned into laughter and he faced Evie.
+Her powers reminded him of the imp Mxyzptlk.
 Perhaps she came from the fifth dimension too.
-He looked down at her carefully.
-She was a pretty blonde-haired girl, with catty, dark-blue eyes and a wide, playful grin.
-She cocked her head and kept her hands behind her back, then looked down shamefacedly.
+He looked at her carefully.
+She was a pretty blonde-haired girl with catty, dark-blue eyes and a wide, playful grin.
+She cocked her head and kept her hands behind her back, then looked down ashamed.

-"I didn't know they were going to come.
+"I didn't know they coming for me.
 I'm sorry."

 "Yes!
 It was me.
 My name is Evie Ethel Garland.
-You can just call me Evie; mom only calls me that when I'm in trouble.
-Time is not moving here, Superboy.
-When everyone starts moving again it will still be 7:30 am.
+You can call me Evie; mom only calls me that when I'm in trouble.
+Time's not moving, Superboy.
+When I unfreeze everyone it will still be 7:30 am.
 My father was going to take me directly to you, but then I lost contact with him, so I had to think fast.
-I know about your super hearing, and I thought it would be easier if I just froze everybody and tried to call out to you.
-That way you'd hear only my voice.
+I know you have super hearing, and I thought it'd be easy if I froze everybody.
+Then you'd hear only my voice.
 I'm really, really sorry.
 I can make them move again, I promise.
 Please don't be mad at me."
-She said in one long, anxious breath.
+She chattered in one long, anxious breath.

-Superboy cracked a smile and put hand on her shoulder lightly.
+Superboy cracked a smile and held her shoulder.
 "Hey, I'm not mad, just really, really baffled.
-I'm glad I did hear you and came just in time.
-Tell you what, why don't we have a nice long talk about this.
-Maybe you can tell me why those punk aliens were after you."
+I'm glad I heard you and came just in time.
+Tell you what, why don't we have a nice, long talk about this.
+Maybe you can explain why those punk aliens were after you."

 "Sure I will!
 But I don't know them; I've never seen them before.
 What if they come back?"

-"I'm hoping they don't, we'll stick around down here in case.
+"I'm hoping they don't, we'll stick around here in case.
 I don't want them hurting anyone else.
-Right now everyone is extremely vulnerable."
+Everyone is extremely vulnerable."

-"You're right, but it is safer to keep them from getting hurt and running around."
+"You're right, but it's safer to keep them from getting hurt and running around."

-Evie saw he was concerned over all the damages made from the fight.
-Before he could attempt to fix it, she gleeped three times, restoring each battleground back to its fine condition.
-It was as if nothing ever occurred.
-Superboy shook his head in wonder.
+Evie saw he was concerned over the damages.
+Before he could attempt to fix it, she gleeped three times, restoring each battleground to its original condition.
+It was as if nothing had ever occurred.
+Superboy marveled at her.

 "That's so amazing, Evie."

 "It's really cool.
-There's a coffee shop on the corner, let's go there to talk."
+There's a coffee shop on the corner, let's go there."
 Evie pointed.
 "I'm starving."